 A trigger is in place to protect the liquidity line from a possible downgrade of the short-term rating of the treasury account/liquidity line provider.
-If Santander's long-term or short-term rating falls below Baa3 or P-3 respectively, it will have to deposit an amount sufficient to cover the worst case scenario with an entity rated at least Baa3 or P-3
+If Santander's long-term or shortterm rating falls below Baa3 or P-3 respectively, it will have to deposit an amount sufficient to cover the worst case scenario with an entity rated at least Baa3 or P-3

-Interest Rate Mismatch: 19.39% of the portfolio corresponds to fixed-rate assets and 80.61% to floating-rate loans (mainly linked to 12-month, 6-month and 3-month EURIBOR), whereas the notes will be floating liabilities (three-month EURIBOR).
-As a result, the Fondo will be subject to base rate mismatch risk on the floating portion of the portfolio (i.e. the risk that the reference rate used to compute the interest amount payable on the notes will differ from the interest rate payable on the underlying assets) and fixed-floating risk (i.e. the risk that the reference rate of the notes will differ from the interest rates payable on this portion of the portfolio).
+Interest Rate Mismatch: 24.6% of the portfolio corresponds to fixed-rate assets and 75.4% to floating-rate loans (mainly linked to 12-month, 6-month and 3-month EURIBOR), whereas the notes will be floating liabilities (three-month EURIBOR).
+As a result, the Fondo will be subject to base rate mismatch risk on the floating portion of the portfolio (i.e. the risk that the reference rate used to compute the interest amount payable on the notes will differ from the interest rate payable on the reference rate of the notes will differ from the interest rate payable on the subject rate of the notes will differ from the interest rate payable on the interest rates payable on this portion of the portfolio).

 Our analysis takes into account the potential interest rate exposure and is based on the observed historical volatility between the interest rate payable on the notes and the respective interest rates payable by the assets.
 The resulting adjustment to the gross margin on the loans would currently be in the range of 50bps.